alexandrosfloros/Ball-in-a-Maze-Solver/README.md

 ## Defining the Topology

-The discrete solution path consisting of nodes, as well as the holes in the puzzle, can be specified as Cartesian co-ordinates in ``testbench.py`` via the respective lists.
+The discrete solution path consisting of the nodes as well as holes of the puzzle can be specified as Cartesian co-ordinates in ``testbench.py`` via the respective lists.